Simon Ramo: Awards, appointments and fellowships

 Over the course of his career, Ramo received numerous awards and fellowships.
 He was honored by the American Philosophical Society, the Institute of Electrical and Electronics Engineers (IEEE), the American Physical Society, and the American Academy of Arts and Sciences.

 Ramo served as an advisor to the United States government on science and technology.
 He was a member of the National Science Board, the White House Council on Energy R&D, the Advisory Council to the Secretary of Commerce, the Advisory Council to the Secretary of State for Science and Foreign Affairs, and of many special advisory committees to the Defense Department and NASA.
 President Gerald Ford appointed Ramo as co-chairman of a committee of distinguished scientists and engineers, requesting Ramo to list the science and technology issues most deserving of attention by the White House and to recommend actions.
 Following this, Ramo was appointed by President Ford to be chairman of The President's Advisory Committee on Science and Technology, a position created by Congress to advise on how to ensure that science and technology matters receive proper attention at the White House.

 In 1980, then-President-elect Ronald Reagan asked Ramo to assemble a transition task force to advise on executive branch appointments where science and technology background was desirable.
 President Reagan subsequently invited Ramo to be a Science Adviser to the President of the Republic of China.
 In that assignment, Ramo aided greatly Taiwan's development of a strong high-technology industry.

-On February 23, 1983, Ramo was presented with the Presidential Medal of Freedom by President Reagan.
+On February 23, 1983, Ramo was presented with the Presidential Medal of Freedom by President Reagan for his contributions to science, engineering, and national defense.

 In 1982, the IEEE Board of Directors initiated the IEEE Simon Ramo Medal for exceptional achievement in systems engineering and systems science.